What's going on?

 The safety of the public and our employees is always our number one priority.
 As a result, we have started our own air monitoring in the area and are working with both Alberta Environment and Alberta Health on these issues.

-t continuously measure levels in their surroundings.
+address odour at the Gold Bar Wastewater Treatment Plant.
+For example, in areas with higher chance of H2S, Gold Bar employees wear portable devices that continuously measure levels in their surroundings.
 This helps to constantly monitor air quality levels at the plant, while ensuring that our employees are not exposed to unsafe levels.

 We are also making continuous improvements by repairing some of our odour-control equipment and confirming that all of our odour-control systems are working as designed.
 For example, we are using equipment that allows us to take more precise low level H2S measurements and taking readings more frequently.